 - breakfast cereal,

-Products such as milk, fruits, dried fruits, and fruit juices also have natural sugars present into them.
-So, the chances are that you are already consuming more sugar than it is recommended.
+Products such as milk, fruits, dried fruits, and fruit juices also have natural sugars present in them.
+So, the chances are that you are already consuming more sugar than is recommended.

 Excess sugar can lead to many health problems, such as excess weight and diabetes.